daniharmade/daniharmade/README.md

 ---

-Fresh Graduate of Information Systems with 1 year of experience in website and Android development, and active participation in various bootcamps.
+Information Systems Graduate with 1 year of experience in website and Android development, and active participation in various bootcamps.
 Skilled in web development (PHP & JavaScript frameworks) and Android development (Kotlin).
 Passionate about leveraging technical expertise to deliver innovative solutions.
 Open to opportunities as a Software Engineer, System Analyst, Full Stack Developer, Front-End/Back-End Developer, or Android Developer.

 ---